 Due to the characteristics of the microsimulation, the model's base-case results are presented as the mean and 95% credible range estimates from probabilistic sensitivity analyses, by jointly varying all model parameters and UKPDS-OM2 risk engine equation coefficients over 3,000 simulations per patient, then calculating 95% credible range estimates for each model outcome based on the distributions of those simulations.
-The base-case results are presented in Table 4.4, with incremental comparisons of tirzepatide to the three comparators presented in Table 4.5.
+The base-case discounted results are presented in Table 4.4, with incremental comparisons of tirzepatide to the three comparators presented in Table 4.5.
+Equal value of life years gained were not reported given tirzepatide average life years were not greater than injectable semaglutide average life years.
+Disaggregated base-case results, including costs and disease-related events, are available in the Supplement Table E3.1 and undiscounted results are available in Supplement Table E3.2.